What Is the CMRT?

-It is best practice to refer to the Smelter Reference List tab to validate your smelters prior to completing the Smelter List tab in the CMRT.
-There are approximately 320 recognized SORs around the world, for which space has been provided on the CMRT.
+The best practice is to validate your smelters using the Smelter Reference List tab prior to completing the Smelter List tab in the CMRT.
+There are approximately 320 recognized smelters or refiners (SORs) around the world, for which space has been provided on the CMRT.
 If, however, one of your SORs does not appear on the list, there is the option to select “Smelter Not Listed” from the dropdown menu.
 From here, you can enter the new SOR name.
 You should then provide additional information on why this facility may be an unrecognized smelter in the subsequent columns.

 To download the latest version of the CMRT, click here.